KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

 This module organizes unrelated pieces of code in one place.

 GAdata.py
 This module creates the data objects for training, validation, and testing.
-For training, it include data augmentation.
+For training, it includes data augmentation.

 GAanalysis.py
 Finally, this code is called after the training, at which time it creates the plots and other results from the training and testing.